slavizh/OMSSearch/README.md

 *   Deprecated Get-ARMAzureSubscription.
 Official AzureRM cmdlets can be used to get Subscriptions.
 *   new cmdlet - New-OMSSavedSearch
 *   new cmdlet - Remove-OMSSavedSearch
+*   You can use OMSConnection parameter in almost all cmdlets instead of providing individual paramaters like subscriptionID, ResourceGroupName and OMSWorkspaceName

 ## 5.1.4
 *	Changed time format for paramaters "Start" and "End" from "yyyy-MM-ddTHH:mm:ss:fffZ" to "yyyy-MM-ddTHH:mm:ss.fffZ".
 The initial format was incorrect which resulted in false queries.